vision4robotics/MPFD-tracker/README.md

 # Publication

-MPFD Track is proposed in our paper for TASE.
+MPFD Track is proposed in our paper for ICRA 2021.
 Detailed explanation of our method can be found in the paper:

-Changhong Fu, Teng Li,  Yiming Li,  Jin Jin and Ziang Cao.
+Changhong Fu, Teng Li, Jin Jin, Junjie Ye and Ziang Cao.

 Joint Robust Model Prediction and Filters Distillation for Real-Time UAV Tracking